About this release

 Public Health Scotland provides quarterly information on the following immunisations and vaccine-preventable diseases under surveillance in Scotland:

 - Haemophilus influenzae

 - invasive pneumococcal disease

-- The number of reported cases of invasive bacterial diseases (Haemophilus influenzae, meningococcal disease, invasive pneumococcal disease) to the end of the third quarter of 2020 is lower than for the equivalent period of the previous four years.
+- The number of reported cases of invasive bacterial diseases (Haemophilus influenzae, meningococcal disease, invasive pneumococcal disease) to the end of the third quarter of 2021 (January to September) are lower than the cases reported in the equivalent period in the previous four years.

-- No cases of measles were reported during the first three quarters of 2020, however increased measles activity in Europe and globally continues to pose a threat to international travellers and Scotland as global travel restrictions are relaxed during the COVID-19 pandemic.
+- No cases of measles have been reported since 2019.
+The numbers across Europe have declined during the course of the COVID-19 pandemic.
+This trend is likely to be a result of social distancing measures and travel restrictions implemented to mitigate the spread of COVID-19, similarly interrupting the transmission of measles.
+However, measles activity in Europe and globally continues to pose a threat to international travellers and in Scotland as global travel restrictions are relaxed.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email email@example.com.

 To report any issues with a publication, please email firstname.lastname@example.org.